AxonIQ/reference-guide/axon-server/installation/local-installation/axon-server-ee.md

 A cluster of Axon Server nodes will provide multiple connection points for \(Axon Framework-based\) client applications, and thus share the load of managing message delivery and event storage.
 Client applications will dynamically connect to a node in the cluster and automatically reconnect to another, should the node that they are currently connected to become unreachable.‌ This ensures a highly available deployment.

 Within a single cluster you can define _**contexts**_.
 Contexts are comparable to logical databases in a RDBMS.
-They allow for strong segregation without requiring deploying and managing full instances.
+They allow for strong separation without requiring deploying and managing full instances.
 They may be used for "bounded contexts" in the DDD sense, multi-tenancy \(with a context per tenant\), and have different retention policies.

 The [Clustering](../../administration/clustering.md) and [Contexts](../../administration/multi-context.md) sections provide more insights into these aspects.